 A bank's ability to earn money affects its long-term survivability.
 Earnings can be retained by the bank, increasing its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
 Obviously, banks that are losing money are less able to do those things.

 Verus Bank of Commerce scored 22 out of a possible 30 on Bankrate's test of earnings, better than the national average of 15.12.

-One important measure of a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
-The most recent annualized quarterly return on equity for Verus Bank of Commerce was 11.99 percent, above the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
+Verus Bank of Commerce's most recent annualized quarterly return on equity was 12.20 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank recorded net income of $4.2 million on total equity of $32.8 million.
 The bank reported an annualized return on average assets, or ROA, of 1.68 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.